rozie/RSS_feed_notify_to_blabler/README.md

 RSS_URL - URL to your WordPress RSS feed
 BLABLER_LOGIN - your blabler.pl login
 BLABLER_PASSWORD - your blabler.pl password
-You may also want to adjust text variable in post_to_blabler function.
+You may also want to adjust text variable in main function.

 Usage